Worcestershire may be a real gem to go to – and it’s just an hour’s drive from Birmingham.

 3 Lunch at Seaforth

-This outstanding seafood restaurant is one of the best picks in Simon’s Town.
+This outstanding seafood restaurant is one among the simplest picks in Simon’s Town.
 Not only does it overlook Seaforth Beach (another local attraction) but it’s within close distance to Boulders Beach too.

-But it holds more allure than just that, as it offers some of the best service, interiors and fresh, delectable food you will find anywhere in the Mother City.
+But it holds more allure than simply that, because it offers a number of the simplest service, interiors and fresh, delectable food you’ll find anywhere within the Mother City.

-When you’re feeling peckish, make a stop at Seaforth and, while you dine, soak up the natural beauty!
+When you’re feeling peckish, make a stop at Seaforth and, while you dine, take in the natural beauty!

 Contact: +27 (021) 786 4810